Best Location Removing Pavement Soil Tests Benefits Reimbursement

 - Seasonal high water table (the level that groundwater rises in the soil during a wet season)

-Raleigh Rainwater Rewards participants: You will need to pay for the soil test up front.
+Raleigh Rainwater Rewards participants will need to pay for the soil test up front.
 The cost of the test may be eligible for reimbursement after your project is approved and completed.

 Permeable pavement spreads out stormwater, soaks it into the ground, and slows it down.